 Then you can see your upcoming events in this list and still use CalenGoo as before.

-When syncing the iPhone calendar with Google Calendar, you shouldn’t create recurring events with the iPhone calendar, because it will usually create erroneous recurring events that cannot be modified by CalenGoo afterward, please see here for details: Red dashed border
+When syncing the iOS calendar with Google Calendar, you shouldn’t create recurring events with the iOS calendar, because it will usually create erroneous recurring events that cannot be modified by CalenGoo afterward, please see here for details: Red dashed border

 If you don’t get reminders at all from CalenGoo, please ensure that you have enabled them in the “Settings” app under “Notifications”, “CalenGoo”: